The uWSGI build system¶

 The sysadmin is free to embed each plugin in the server binary or to build each plugin as an external shared library.

 Embedded plugins are defined in the ‘embedded_plugins’ directive of the build profile.
-You can add more embedded plugins from command line using the UWSGI_EMBED_PLUGINS environment variable (see below).
+You can add more embedded plugins from the command line using the UWSGI_EMBED_PLUGINS environment variable (see below).

 Instead, if you want to build a plugin as a shared library just run uwsgiconfig.py with the –plugin option